marsattackswins/LLMMs/LLM_Prompts.md

 - Avoid line breaks when defining the `strategy()` function to prevent compiler errors.
 - Maintain all other strategy settings at their default values unless specifically requested.
 - Include date filters to allow users to specify execution periods, defaulting from January 1, 2022, to December 31, 2028.
+- Make the shortitle 10 characters or less.